SegataLab/viromeqc/README.md

 ###Step 2: install the database:###

 This steps downloads the database files from BitBucket.
 It needs to be done only the first time you run ViromeQC.
-This may require a few minutes.
+This may require a few minutes, depending on your internet connection.

 Run: `viromeQC.py --install`